Crunch (video games): Crunch time vs. crunch culture

+Death march

+Some studios have made use of crunch hours over a period of months or years, rather than just in the run up to a deadline such as a game launch.
+This practice has been termed "death march", and is a particularly damaging form of crunch.
+Death march was present at Rockstar Games in the 2010s, including the final six to nine months of development for Red Dead Redemption 2.
+It was also present for nine months for Metroid Prime.
+The decline in game quality and eventual closure of Core Design has been credited to its extreme crunch policy, which saw years-long crunch periods.
+Developers undergoing death march have described sleeping at their offices and not seeing their family for months, while others have reported significant loss in body weight from the process.

 Workload and compensation

-Surveys from game developers in the 2000s showed the average working week was at least 46 hours for more than 60% of respondents; when crunch time occurs, workweeks of 60 to 80 hours, or in some cases, 100 hours or more, have been reported.
-This trend continues today with developers still clocking in 12-14 hour days for seven days a week during crunch.
-Some of the biggest titles in gaming such as Fortnite and Red Dead Redemption 2 are the product of 70-100 hour work weeks.
-Terms such as "stress casualties" were coined at Bioware, the development studio for the game Anthem.
-A “stress casualty” is when an employee disappears for months at a time as a result of the stress that they are put under during crunch.
+Surveys from game developers in the 2000s showed the average working week was at least 46 hours for more than 60% of respondents; when crunch time occurs, workweeks of 60–80 hours, or in some cases, 100 hours or more, have been reported.
+This trend continues today with developers still clocking in 12–14-hour days for seven days a week during crunch.
+Some of the biggest titles in gaming such as Fortnite and Red Dead Redemption 2 are the product of 70–100-hour work weeks.
+Terms such as "stress casualties" were coined at BioWare, the development studio for the game Anthem.
+A "stress casualty" is when an employee disappears for months at a time as a result of the stress that they are put under during crunch.
 In the case of Telltale Games, one employee recounts working until 3 am the night before they and over 200 other employees were laid off.
-The intense workload can partly be traced to a shift for games into a microtransaction model.
-This model is one where the main game is free but add-ons and extra content such as skins that can change your character’s appearance can be bought for an extra price.
+The intense workload can partly be traced to a shift to a microtransaction model for games.
+In this model, the main game is free but add-ons and extra content such as skins that can change the character's appearance can be bought for an extra price.
 This emphasizes constant updates to keep creating more content so players stay attached which leads to perpetual crunch.